porsche-design-system/porsche-design-system/packages/components/src/components/checkbox/checkbox.examples.md

 <ComponentHeading name="Checkbox"></ComponentHeading>

-The `p-checkbox` component is a styling wrapper for the native HTML input type `checkbox` form element.
+The `p-checkbox` component wraps the native HTML input type `checkbox` form element.
 Checking one box doesn't uncheck other Checkboxes.
-By default Checkboxes are not selected.
+By default, Checkboxes are not selected.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The `p-checkbox` component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+The `p-checkbox` component can be used with or without a label, but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.

 <Notification heading="Attention" heading-tag="h2" state="warning">